 While Kenya and Tanzania remain the most popular choices, many African countries are emerging as excellent safari destinations.

-Since we at BookAllSafaris.com know how hard it is to decide on the best destination for a safari and want to help everyone who wants to experience the magnificent wildlife, we’ve asked travel bloggers to share their choices of favorite African countries for safaris.
+Since we know how hard it is to decide on the best safari destinations, we want to help everyone who wants to experience the magnificent wildlife, we’ve asked travel bloggers to share their choices of favorite African countries for safaris.

 Masai Mara National Reserve, Kenya

 “Kenya is a classic safari destination and one of the most accessible too.
 The Masai Mara National Reserve is looked upon as the greatest game park on the planet, and the country consists of vast savannah plains are teeming with iconic African wildlife.
 This legendary wildlife reserve is home to The Great Migration which is an annual event where we were fortunate enough to witness millions of zebra, wildebeest, and gazelle rushing across the plains looking for greener grass.
 It happens between July and October, and many people call it the World Cup of Wildlife.
 And with a well-timed and well-planned riding safari, you can be cruising cowboy-style right alongside these awesome beasts!
 During our safari, we were also fortunate to spot large predator populations such as lions, cheetahs, leopards, and jackals.
 While our day tours took place from the safety of a safari truck, at night we would camp within the reserve, and listen to the sounds of wildlife roaming throughout our camp.”- Megan and Mike Jerrard from Waking up Wild